What is an apprenticeship?

-Apprenticeships take 3-4 years with apprentices starting with basic skills and working their way up.
+Apprenticeships take 2-4 years with apprentices starting with basic skills and working their way up.
 They train with a qualified trainer in your hair salon, barbershop or beauty clinic.

 Hairdressing and barbering apprentices also attend off-job training organised by HITO.
-This training takes place at their closest hairdressing or barbering school.
+This training takes place at their closest hairdressing and barbering school.

-Your apprentice does most, if not all, of their training in your business.
+Your apprentice does 95% of their training in your business.
 Before you hire an apprentice, you need:

 - the time to commit to an apprentice.
 An apprentice should work 20-30 hours per week in your business.
 They need regular training and supervision during that time.
 As they move through their apprenticeship, they can do more tasks without supervision.
 The more time you can commit to training, the more useful your apprentice will be.

 The benefits for your business